akka/akka-persistence-cassandra/docs/src/main/paradox/cleanup.md

 In come cases keeping all events is not possible. `EventSourcedBehavior`s can automatically snapshot state and delete events as described in the [Akka docs](https://doc.akka.io/docs/akka/current/typed/persistence-snapshot.html#snapshot-deletion).
 Snapshotting is useful even if events aren't deleted as it speeds up recovery.

-The @apidoc[akka.persistence.cassandra.cleanup.Cleanup] tool can retrospectively clean up the journal.
+The `akka.persistence.cassandra.cleanup.Cleanup` tool can retrospectively clean up the journal.
 Its operations include:

 * Delete all events for a persistence id
 * Delete all events and tagged events for the `eventsByTag` query